OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 Two fixed-size array types are equal if they have the same size and their field types are equal.

-Two array types are equal if their field types are equal.
+Two variable-sized array types are equal if their field types are equal.

-Two struct types are equal if have the same number of fields, and each field has the same name and equal type, field-by-field.
+Two struct types are equal if have the same number of fields, each field has the same name and equal type, field-by-field.

-Two func types are equal if they have the same purity, in other words, that the presence or non-presence of `view` and `write` modifiers is the same in both, they must also have the same number of argument types, and each argument type is equal, argument-by-argument, and the return types are equal (or neither has a return type).
+Two func types are equal if they have the same purity, in other words, that the presence or non-presence of `view` and `write` modifiers is the same in both, the same number of argument types, and each argument type is equal, argument-by-argument, and the return types are equal (or neither has a return type).

 Two map types are equal if their key types are equal and their value types are equal.